CS-Amritha/Guidewire_Hackathon/README.md

 - Out of Memory (OOM) errors
 - Resource bottlenecks

-Instead of vague alerts, Biko provides **clear, actionable suggestions**

-✅ "Increase memory limits by 20% to prevent a crash."

-✅ "Scale replicas to handle increased traffic."

-✅ "Restart the failing pod to restore stability."

-Each recommendation includes a **confidence score** (eg: "90% sure this will fix the issue").

 ### 📩 Automated Notifications & Fixes
 - Sends alerts via **Slack or email** with a summary of the issue, root cause, and suggested fix.
 - Allows engineers to **apply fixes with a single click** or automatically resolve issues with approval.